"Disappearing Schumpeterian Growth: From Superstar Scaling to Arrested Dynamism"

 Abstract: What do changes in top sales shares signal about changes in firm dynamics?
 I use an accounting decomposition to identify two sources of top sales share growth: (i) incumbent top firms grow bigger; (ii) new top firms replace old top firms.
 Over the 1950-2019 period, incumbent top firms contribute about four times as much as new top firms to the growth of sales share accrued to the top 0.01% firms in the US economy.
 I then build an analytical framework to estimate a firm dynamics process in which firms grow in response to an own innovation shock and shrink at the impact of a creative destruction shock using the empirical decomposition terms of top share growth.
 I find that own innovation is the major force that drives top sales share growth.
 The decline in the top sales shares in the 1980s is associated with a higher aggregate productivity growth, while the rise in the top sales shares since the late 1990s implies a slightly lower productivity growth.

-"Employment during the COVID-19 Pandemic: Collapse and Early Recovery" (with Tam Mai)
+"Employment during the COVID-19 Pandemic: Collapse and Early Recovery"

 Abstract: We use monthly Current Population Survey data to document employment changes during the COVID-19 pandemic at the occupation, industry, and metropolitan statistical area (MSA) levels.
 Over March-April 2020, jobs losses are larger for occupations with higher physical proximity or lower work-from-home feasibility, especially for lower-paying occupations.
 Nonessential industries also see greater declines in employment.
 Such occupational and industrial susceptibility to COVID-19 contributes to the variation in employment changes across MSAs: Employment shrinks more for MSAs with larger pre-crisis fractions of workers employed in occupations with higher infection risk.
 Over April-June 2020, occupations and industries that are hit harder recoup more jobs, but the recovery is only partial.
 Moreover, the gains are concentrated in lower-paying occupations and a few industries.
 Taken together, these abrupt changes in employment following the COVID-19 outbreak are unprecedented and potentially have longterm implications for occupational inequality and regional disparity.